thesmartcoder7/pic-verse/README.md

 ## Description

-This project is an attemp to clone the instagram photo sharing platform by meta.
-The features used for this project are similar to the ones of the actual platform.
+This project is an attemp to create a photo sharing social media platform.
+The features used for this project are similar to the ones on instagram platform.
 The future plans for this project includes adding more user stories than the ones I currently have. [live site]()

 # Note:
 This project is by no means complete.
 Therefore, don't be alarmed when you encounter bugs in any form.
 Development is ongoing